How Much Can Pedestrians Claim If Hit By A Car At A Junction?

 Pedestrians are vulnerable road users who often experience severe injuries following a road traffic accident.
-We will help you to prove the negligence of the driver that hit you or caused you to be injured and ensure that you receive the compensation you deserve following this traumatic incident.
+If possible, we may be able to help prove the negligence of the driver that hit you or caused you to be injured, assuming such behaviour caused the accident.
+We may also be able to assist you with receiving the compensation you are entitled to following such a traumatic incident.

 Select A Section

 While on the roads, road users must use them in a way that prevents both damage and injury for themselves and for others as part of their duty of care.
 They must also adhere to relevant rules and regulations governing road use, including the Road Traffic Act 1988 and the Highway Code.